I Look Like an Engineer: Movement beginnings

 The OneLogin recruitment ad featuring Isis Anchalee went viral as her particular ad received comments stating the belief that she was a model and not an actual engineer.
-Anchalee took to social media where she posted a picture of herself holding a piece of paper describing her job and a caption with the hashtag, #ILookLikeanEngineer.
+Anchalee took to social media where she posted a picture of herself holding a piece of paper describing her job and a caption with the hashtag, #ILookLikeAnEngineer.
 In her post she stated her belief that it is important to raise awareness in tech diversity and break the stereotypes of what an engineer should look like.

 Her post started the hashtag trend and the hashtag was used 86,000 times by August 7, 2015.
 The hashtag has been used in approximately 50 countries.
 The hashtag is mainly used by women and LGBTQ engineers.
 Subsequently, Anchalee put up a now-defunct webpage to establish a safe platform for individuals to share their experiences related to diversity issues within tech fields.

 Support

-In an effort to make a lasting impact, Michelle Glauser (the spouse of Anchalee's co-worker) began a fundraising campaign using Indiegogo to create billboards with pictures that people had shared on social media using the hashtag #ILookLikeanEngineer.
-The proceeds were used to put up more billboards to further the I Look Like an Engineer campaign and excess proceeds were used to fund organizations that teach programming to minorities.
+In an effort to make a lasting impact, Michelle Glauser (the spouse of Anchalee's co-worker) began a fundraising campaign using Indiegogo to create billboards with pictures that people had shared on social media using the hashtag #ILookLikeAnEngineer.
+The proceeds were used to put up more billboards to further the #ILookLikeAnEngineer campaign and excess proceeds were used to fund organizations that teach programming to minorities.
 The fundraiser’s goal was to raise $3,500.
 The campaigned ended on September 5, 2015 with $47,285 raised.

-Concurrently, an #ILookLikeanEngineer community gathering organized by Glauser through Eventbrite as part of efforts to continue further the movement was hosted on August 13, 2015, in San Francisco.
+Concurrently, an #ILookLikeAnEngineer community gathering organized by Glauser through Eventbrite as part of efforts to continue further the movement was hosted on August 13, 2015, in San Francisco.
 During the gathering, photographers collected portraits of willing participants for the billboards and as an effort to document the event.
-The event was sponsored by Segment, Rackspace, OneLogin, and HackBright Academy.
+The event was sponsored by Segment, Rackspace, OneLogin, and Hackbright Academy.
 The event included networking, discussions and a Q&A panel which included Anchalee, Alicia Morga, Wayne Sutton, Erica Baker, Leslie Miley, and Dom DeGuzman.